-- 2015 MinnDocs Consolidated Legal Documents.
+- uncertainty and delays in the funding process as cost drivers.
+The project has achieved positive outcomes.
+For example, we created a customized online portal to receive funding applications for the multifamily consolidated RFP, eliminating paper applications. - 2015 MinnDocs Consolidated Legal Documents.
 Most affordable housing projects have multiple deferred loan funding sources, each with their own set of legal documents and attorneys, which add unnecessary costs.
 The Enterprise/ULI report highlighted Massachusetts' practice that consolidates legal documents for all subordinate debt into a single set.
 The development community in Minnesota was intrigued, and we took initial steps to pursue the concept.
 The complexity of making this work turned out not to be worth the limited cost savings that would result. - 2016 Minnesota Housing's Design and Construction Standards.
 As part of our annual preparation for the consolidated RFP, we review these standards.
 During 2016, we specifically reviewed the standards with an emphasis on cost containment.
-We focused on reducing life-cycle costs (which includes ongoing maintenance, repair, and utility costs), not just upfront development costs.
-Specifically, we surveyed architects, general contractors, and developers who work on the developments that we finance about the standards and costs.
+We focused on reducing life-cycle costs (which includes ongoing maintenance, repair and utility costs), not just upfront development costs.
+Specifically, we surveyed architects, general contractors and developers who work on the developments that we finance about the standards and costs.
 We received 66 responses.
 Based on the feedback, we made several design changes that should reduce costs.
-For example, we clarified that a separate dining room is not required in units with two or more bedrooms but that a dining area (or eat in kitchen) is sufficient.
+For example, we clarified that a separate dining room is not required in units with two or more bedrooms but that a dining area (or eat-in kitchen) is sufficient.
 Each of the changes to the standards will unlikely result in significant savings, but they are more examples of small savings that can lead to larger savings when combined with each other over time. - 2017 Developer Fees.
-These fees compensate developers for the time, compliance requirements, and risks associated with developing affordable housing and can account for a substantial portion of a development's softs costs.
+These fees compensate developers for the time, compliance requirements and risks associated with developing affordable housing and can account for a substantial portion of a development's soft costs.
 The maximum developer fee that Minnesota Housing allows is 15 percent of TDC for the first 50 units and 8 percent for additional units.
 In 2017, we assessed our fees and found that they are consistent with other states and that the average fee taken by our developers is 7 percent of TDC, well below our maximum.
-Given our cost containment incentives, it appears that developers are typically taking the minimum fee that still allows the deal to work for them.
+Given our overall cost containment incentives, it appears that developers are typically taking the minimum fee that still allows the deal to work for them.
 If developers take a higher fee, their applications will be less competitive in a highly competitive process, particularly for 9% tax credits.
-Based on this analysis, we decided not to adjust our developer fee structure at that time, but it is an area that we will continue to assess given the size of these costs.
+Based on this analysis, we decided not to adjust our developer fee structure at that time, but it is an area that we will continue to assess given the size of these costs. - 2018 Housing Task Force.
+Minnesota Housing was a lead sponsor of Governor Dayton's Task Force, providing much of the staff support.
+The cost of developing housing was a primary issue addressed by the Task Force, which made several costrelated recommendations, including:

-- 2018 Housing Task Force.
-Minnesota Housing was a lead sponsor of the Task Force, providing much of the staff support.
-The cost of developing housing was a primary issue addressed by the Task Force, which made several cost-related recommendations, including: - Position Minnesota as a national leader in the advancement of housing innovation and technology, which should increase the efficiency and productivity of developing housing and reduce the costs. - Grow the pool of talent in Minnesota's building trades to enable the sector to meet current and future demand, which should address the current shortage of skilled labor. - Create a statewide review panel to evaluate regulations related to building standards, land use, and environmental stewardship for their impact on housing affordability.
+- Position Minnesota as a national leader in the advancement of housing innovation and technology, which should increase the efficiency and productivity of developing housing and reduce the costs. - Grow the pool of talent in Minnesota's building trades to enable the sector to meet current and future demand, which should address the current shortage of skilled labor. - Create a statewide review panel to evaluate regulations related to building standards, land use and environmental stewardship for their impact on housing affordability.